SvenMichaelKlose/tunix/BLOG.md

 TUNIX blog
 ==========

+# 2024-06-06

+An involuntary break again.
+That break is a welcome opportunity to set up more tests.
+A basic pointer check should test if the object pointed to makes sense, so we can check validity all over the place.

 # 2024-06-30

 The fragmented heap turned out to become a pool of heaps that get filled up one by one and get garbage collected together.

 # 2024-06-29